These caramel popcorn balls are made in the microwave in just 15 minutes! Covered in sweet, gooey caramel and perfectly chewy and crunchy.

 - Butter: I like to use unsalted butter when the popcorn is already salted.
 The butter helps create the creaminess of the caramel.

-- Brown sugar: The richness of brown sugar adds so much depth to the caramel and gives it a really beautiful color.
+- Brown sugar: The richness of brown sugar adds so much depth to the caramel and gives it a beautiful color.

 - Corn syrup: Not only does this add an extra layer of sweetness, but it also helps to stabilize the caramel.